SuLvXiangXin/zipnerf-pytorch/README.md

 The hash decay loss seems to have little effect(?), as many floaters can be found in the final results in both experiments (especially in Blender).

-This project is work-in-progress, and any advice will be appreciated.
 ## Install

 ```